 Do you love chocolate?
 Yeah... so do we!
 This cake is the perfect dessert for you then: a combination of rich chocolate loaf cake made with real dark chocolate and a creamy, indulgent whipped ganache.

 This Chocolate Cake is made from only a few ingredients that you will find very easily in any supermarket.
 Rather than using Cacao Powder like most Chocolate Loaf recipes, it is made with Cooking Chocolate to get an intense taste of chocolate.

-To make this Chocolate Quick Bread, you will need (keep scrolling for quantities):
+To make this Chocolate Quick Bread, you will need (scroll down for all quantities):